-The Department of Curriculum, Assessment, and Instruction supports evidence-based instructional practices and strategies for differentiated, innovative, and effective teaching and learning based on State-adopted standards.
-The department also provides rigorous and relevant resources and professional learning materials that help teachers and instructional leaders prepare students for high school graduation and college and career readiness.
+The Department of Curriculum, Assessment, and Instruction supports evidence-based instructional practices and strategies for differentiated, innovative, and effective teaching and learning based on state-adopted standards.
+Also, the department provides rigorous and relevant resources and professional learning opportunities that help teachers and instructional leaders prepare students for high school graduation and college and career readiness.